 For other Keenetic models, operating mode change must be done via the web interface.
 On the 'General system settings' page, click 'Change operating mode' and choose the 'Access Point/Extender' mode.

 You will see a warning window about changing the device's operating mode.
 Press 'Change mode' to confirm.

-Next, you will see the mode change status and an information message about how to connect Keenetic in the selected mode to your home network, and how to access its web interface after changing the operating mode.
+Next, you will see the mode change status and an information message about connecting Keenetic in the selected mode to your home network and how to access its web interface after changing the operating mode.

 NOTE: Important!
 In the additional modes, the menu of the Keenetic web interface will be truncated compared to the main mode (there will be no menu items available that are not used in the additional mode).

 1. If you lose access to the web interface after enabling Access Point/Extender mode, refer to the article 'Accessing the web interface of Keenetic in one of the additional operating modes'.

 2. In Keenetic, which operates in the additional 'Access Point/Extender' mode, you can set up a Wi-Fi guest network if necessary.
 To do this, refer to 'Setting up a Wi-Fi Guest Network in Access Point/Extender mode'.